cstatz/blazert/README.md

 The examples are built around third-party libraries (e.g. `tiny_obj_loader` and `stb_image_write`) which adhere to their own respective licenses (found in the included files).

-The rendering examples are taken from the `nanort` and `bvh` repos and serve as a baseline.
+The rendering examples are taken from the `nanoRT` and `bvh` repos and serve as a baseline.
 The Lucy model included in the demo scene is taken from the Stanford 3D Scanning Repository: http://graphics.stanford.edu/data/3Dscanrep/